tohpinren/food-forum/README.md

-Food Web Forum for CVWO Assignment
+# Food Forum
+A food web forum that allows users to create posts and discuss about food related topics.

+I built this web app to learn fullstack development using Ruby on Rails and React.

+## Built with
-Frontend: React
+- React

-Backend: Ruby on Rails
+- Ruby on Rails

-Database: SQLite
+- SQLite